ENTER YOUR EMAIL ADDRESS TO UNLOCK

-Whenever we make plans for ourselves and set goals, life has a way of finding a way to plan itself right in the middle of our path.
-Whether it be illness, family obligations, or difficult work conditions, staying on track with your bariatric diet can call by the wayside.
+Whenever we make plans for ourselves and set goals, life has a way of planting itself right in the middle of our path.
+Whether it be illness, family obligations, or difficult work conditions, staying on track with your

 The honeymoon phase ends

 The honeymoon phase is the period of time shortly after you have your bariatric surgery.
 During the first 6-12 months post-op the weight tends to naturally fall off without much effort.

 Why?
 Well, for the first 4 months you’re following some form of a

 which systematically limits your calories, carbs and fats.
 Secondly, you’re the most motivated you’ve ever been to lose the weight for good.
 The proper diet plus sky-high motivation is a recipe for the results you want: weight loss.
 4-Phase Post-Op Diet